ConversoVincenzo/NumpyAndPandasTasks/readme.md

 Challenge #5 In the following matrix, replace negative elements by 0 and replace odd elements with -2

 Challenge #6 A porfolio contains a collection of securities such as stocks, bonds and ETFs.
 Define a dataframe named 'portfolio_df' that holds 3 different stock ticker symbols, number of shares, and price per share (feel free to choose any stocks) #Calculate the total value of the porfolio including all stocks

+#Mini Challenge #7: Write a code that uses Panda to read Tabular US Retirement data